ivanp7/ws-data-xchg-server/README.md

 * request:  "S:{name1},...,{nameN}:{bytes of data}" -- send {bytes of data} directly to the clients with the specified names.

   response: none or "S:{name}:{bytes of data}" -- data directly sent by the client named {name}.

+## JSON transmission ("json-transmission-protocol")

+Clients send JSON strings to the server.
+To be processed correctly, JSON must contain two fields: "from" and "to".
+The "to" field specifies name of the addressee client.
+The "from" field specifies name of the addresser client.
+If this name is changed from the last time, then it is used as a new client's name.